Aims & Scope

-ERGOT adheres to the Open Access policy and publishes papers in the „Gratis Open Access“ mode under the terms of the Creative Commons CC BY-ND 4.0 International license, i. e. all articles are available on the internet to all users immediately upon publication.
+ERGOT adheres to the Open Access policy and publishes papers in the „Libre Open Access“ mode under the terms of the Creative Commons CC BY-ND 4.0 International license, i. e. all articles are available on the internet to all users immediately upon publication.
 Non-commercial and commercial use and distribution in any medium is permitted, provided that the author and the journal are properly credited.
 Authors are allowed to hold the copyright without restrictions.
 The journal allows the authors to retain publishing rights without restrictions.

 Instructions for authors